jonsanders101/gilded-rose-js/README.md

 This is my solution to the 'Gilded Rose' kata in JavaScript.

 The 'Gilded Rose' imagines a shop whose items change in quality over time.
-The program calculates the new quality value of each item each new day.The kata involves refactoring legacy code in order to simplify adding new behaviour to it.
+The program calculates the new quality value of each item for each new day.
+The kata involves refactoring legacy code and extending its behaviour.

 See below for the original specification.
 I have used Emily Bache's JavaScript translation of the original kata which can be found [here](https://github.com/emilybache/GildedRose-Refactoring-Kata) as my starting point.